 Resuming the cruise industry needs to happen quickly but should not be rushed.
 Many cruise operators have seen an opportunity in the UK domestic market to recover some of the losses created by the pandemic.

-The UK is a prime location to operate in
+The UK is a prime location for cruise companies to operate in

 Many UK-based cruise companies such as Princess Cruises and P&O have announced ‘seacation’ schedules over the past few weeks.
 Companies have had to act quickly to respond to competitors’ moves, with nine companies releasing schedules and tickets for these voyages.
 They are expected to take place from July until September, capturing the summer holiday market.
 Due to capacity restraints and Covid-19 regulations, any more cruise companies that wish to release a summer schedule for 2021 may have missed the boat.